Adolfsan99/motokolistdapp/README.md

 Change task status: By tapping the tasks, you can change their status from pending to completed.
 * Search: At the top, you have the option to search within the tasks using text, <b>the search works with precise words, is sensitive to upper case and lower case!</b>

+### ⚠️ Limitations:

-⚠️ Limitations: It is important to note that the DApp may experience some slowness.
+* It is important to note that the DApp may experience some slowness.
 To ensure proper functionality, I have implemented alerts that indicate each user action.
 You can also check this in the console.
 Don't despair when using the DApp, it works as it should.
-Another limitation is that it would have been beneficial to implement the use of accounts so that each user has their own tasks, but I don't know how to do it, <b>the search works with precise words, is sensitive to upper case and lower case!</b>
+* Another limitation is that it would have been beneficial to implement the use of accounts so that each user has their own tasks, but I don't know how to do it.
+* <b>the search works with precise words, is sensitive to upper case and lower case!</b>

 //--------------------------------------------------------------------